zanix-io/zjs-templates/README.md

     - 📁 jobs
     - 📁 services
       - 📄 \*.service.ts (services)
+  - 📁 shared
+    - 📁 middlewares
+      - 📄 \*.pipes.ts
+      - 📄 \*.interceptor.ts
+      - 📄 \*.ts
+    - 📁 rtos
+      - 📄 \*.rto.ts (request transfer object)
+    - 📁 utils
+    - ...
   - 📁 typings

 This structure is designed to promote modularity, scalability, and maintainability in your ZANIX Framework projects.
 Feel free to explore each directory to understand the purpose of different files and folders.
-Only the `resources` and `src/config` folders must not change their name or location for the CLI commands to work correctly.
+Only the `resources` and `config` folders must not change their name or location for the CLI commands to work correctly.

 ## Support and Contributions